-Even with all the negative press and publicity, the great percentage of police still protect us from the dark side of life and cope with the unimaginable.
+Even with any negative press and publicity, the great percentage of police protect us from the dark side of life and cope with the unimaginable.
 This life-saving film will support their wellness on all levels.
 The police are there for us.
 Let’s be there for them.

 A little bit of context